-The Amazon Elastic Compute Cloud will occasionally be referred to within this guide as simply "Amazon EC2"; all copyrights and legal protections still apply.
+The Amazon Elastic Compute Cloud is occasionally referred to within this guide as simply "Amazon EC2"; all copyrights and legal protections still apply.

 Audience

 This guide picks up where the Getting Started Guide ends and provides you with the information to create more sophisticated Amazon Machine Images (AMIs), using advanced service features.